JacksonReynolds/sinatra-to-do-project/README.md

 ## Install

-Once you have downloaded the repository, navigate the terminal into the routerally_cli directory.
+Once you have cloned the repository, navigate the terminal into the sinatra-to-do-project directory.
 Run `bundler install` to download the necessary gems for the application.

+After that, try running `rake db:migrate` in your terminal to make sure the database is set up.
+If nothing happens or the migrations are run, great!
+You should be good to go.

 ## Running Route Rally

-In order to run Route Rally, you must first make sure that the executable file in the bin/ directory has executable permissions.
-You can do this my running `chmod -x bin/routerally`.
-Once that is taken care of, Route Rally is good to go!
-You can execute from the cli directory by running `bin/routerally`

-NOTE: you will need the latitude and longitude of the locations in decimal format.
+Run `shotgun` from your terminal and navigate to `localhost:9393` in your browser of choice.
+You will need to set up a username nad password for yourself in order to be able ot create to-do lists.

 ## Contributors Guide